milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Strawberry tart.md

 *I watch Kai stagger out of the cafe, the door chime tinkling as he leaves, my heart heavy with guilt.*

-Emi: "(Dang it, I should've chosen the macarons!)"
+Emi: "(I knew I should've chosen the macarons!)"

 Emi: "(Next time, I'll make sure to ask about dietary preferences instead of assuming.)"

+Emi: "(I hope the tart doesn't affect him the whole day. . .)"

-Emi: "(Anyways, now that's over with, let's get onto the next chore.)"
+Emi: "(Let's get onto the next chore. . .)"